wp-repository/wp-git-plugin/README.md

 	GNU General Public License for more details.

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Changelog
 * __0.1-dev__ _[future plans/roadmap][4.1]_
-	* added build testing via travis-ci.org
-	* added custom unit tests @TODO
 	* TBD

 [4.1]: ../../issues